Lekhana5/SevaGrama/README.md

 ### Extracted Data:
 Name: 1S <br>
-Date of Birth: 24-Dec-1999 \r\n
+Date of Birth: 24-Dec-1999 <br>
-Gender: Female
+Gender: Female <br>
-Place of Birth: ST THERESA HOSPITAL HYDERABAD Name of Father Father's Name: KRISHNA Name of Mother
+Place of Birth: ST THERESA HOSPITAL HYDERABAD Name of Father <br>
+Father's Name: KRISHNA Name of Mother <br>
-Mother's Name: SHARADA Registration Number Registration Number: 5373
+Mother's Name: SHARADA Registration Number<br>
+Registration Number: 5373<br>
-Date of Registration: 24-Dec-1999
+Date of Registration: 24-Dec-1999<br>
-Address: Not Available
+Address: Not Available<br>

 Is the above information correct?
-If there are any changes, please specify them.
+If there are any changes, please specify them.<br>
 Enter your changes in the format 'Field: Corrected Value', or type 'yes' to confirm: